brainhack-school2023/dastous_project/README.md

 The main objective of this project is to improve the testing pipeline and capabilities of Shimming Toolbox’s GUI repository.
 The main objectives are described below.

-* Implement tests for various pieces of code
+* Implement tests for various pieces of code.
-* Set up continuous integration to automatically perform the tests
+* Set up continuous integration to automatically perform the tests.
-* Set up containers to test the GUI locally on different platforms
+* Set up containers to test the GUI locally on different platforms.

 This will allow to prevent future software bugs, reduce maintenance time and improve the user experience.